-s3backup – Easy backups of Folders to Amazon S3
+s3backup – Easy Backups of Folders to Amazon S3

-This is an updated version of my previous backups script – Backup Directories to Amazon S3 Script.
-The new script works much better and safer.
-Unlike the old script, the new one creates the tarballs in a temporary file under /tmp, and allows more control over the backup process.
+This is an updated version of my previous backup script – Backup Directories to Amazon S3 Script.
+The new script works much better and is safer.
+Unlike the old script, the new one creates the tarballs in a temporary file under /tmp and allows more control over the backup process.

-Continue reading s3backup – Easy backups of Folders to Amazon S3
+Continue reading s3backup – Easy Backups of Folders to Amazon S3

 WordPress Backup to Amazon S3 Script

 This is an updated version of my WordPress Backup Script.
-The new version basically does the same thing: backup up a wordpress blog (actually any site that consists of files and a MySQL database).
+The new version basically does the same thing: backs up a WordPress blog (actually, any site that consists of files and a MySQL database).
 The new thing about the script is that instead of only saving the backup locally, it also uploads it to Amazon S3.

 Continue reading WordPress Backup to Amazon S3 Script